Chilili, New Mexico: Education

 It is zoned to Albuquerque Public Schools.

 Culture

 In August Chilili holds a celebration of their church, San Juan Nepomucena with a traditional dance called Los Matachine Danzantes de la Sierra.

-Chilili also has a strong agricultural heritage and boasts their own rodeo club.
-They boast their own rodeo club that hosts the Chilili Rodeo, and twice a year the Chilili Bull-A-Rama, where riders try to challenge themselves to stay on a bucking bull as long as possible.
+Chilili also has a strong agricultural heritage.
+They have their own rodeo club that hosts the Chilili Rodeo, and twice a year the Chilili Bull-A-Rama, where riders try to challenge themselves to stay on a bucking bull as long as possible.